zohaibterminator/AI-Resume-Analyzer/README.md

 - ⚙️ Custom skill and experience extraction
 - 📝 Compare resumes with job descriptions
 - 📊 Generate resume scores and recommendations
-- 💾 Stores parsed data in a MySQL (Supabase) database
+- 💾 Stores parsed resume, recomendations and user data in a Supabase database

 ---